Aashishsharma/Learnings/RDBMS/RDBMS.md

 In above query, all the tuples having same city name are grouped and on that group count func is run

-**Note - all the columns listed in select clause apart from aggregate functions need to be listed in the group by clause (see below query)**  -
+**Multiple columns group by Note - all the columns listed in select clause apart from aggregate functions need to be listed in the group by clause (see below query)**  -

 ```SQL
 select city, name, count(name)